raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ### SD card images

 The **Desktop version** of the Operating System provides all the facilities of a regular operating system and also includes a host of programming tools.
+Here is a [video tour](https://youtu.be/i57kwOiR7UM)!
 Use this version while _developing_ and _testing_ the code for your experiment.

 ![Screenshot of the Desktop version of the Operating System](images/os-desktop.png)